recoverysource/handbook/essentials/websites.rst

 ==============

-At a basic level, a website is just a very simple collection of text files with special syntax and links to point to other files in the collection.
+At a basic level, a website is just a very simple collection of text files with special syntax and links that point to other files in the collection.
 The special syntax tells :ref:`web browsers <def-browser>` how a file (or "web page") should be displayed.